thechandanbhagat/group-code/README.md

 - For inline comments, make sure there's a space after the comment marker (e.g., `// * Group` not `//* Group`)
 - Check the Output panel (View → Output → Group Code) for detailed logs
 - For large workspaces, the initial scan may take a moment to complete

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on our [GitHub repository](https://github.com/yourusername/group-code).

 ## License